mohanmca/cassandra_playground/README.md

 ## 8.31 (Section: Architecture) - Compacting SSTables

--   Two SS-Table merged using merge-sorted
+-   Two SS-Table merged using merge-sort
 -   Merge might reduce the partition as all the stale values inside the parition are evicted
 -   Once new SS-Table is created, old SS-Table is dropped